MishaCienfuegos/ahpn_find_new_scans/README.md

 - file name
 - file size (bytes)

-The script also creates a CSV of the matches found between the existing manifest and the new: `ahpn_match_list-<timestamp>.csv`
+The script also creates a CSV of the matches found between the existing manifest and the new: `ahpn_match_list-<timestamp>.csv`.
+This list can be used to confirm these files have been written to tape.